JocelynHeckenkamp/polyphony-pal/README.md

-Important info to starting this app ensure you have the following installed:
+Important info to starting this app WITHOUT DOCKER ensure you have the following installed:
 - Python >= 3.11